MakeSchool/SpriteBuilder-Cocos2D-Docs/1.3/physics/physics-programming.md

 If you need to identify a specific joint, you need to provide the information to identify the joint in the two connected bodies.
 Typically you would use the node's `name` properties but you could also use the [CCNode userObject](http://www.cocos2d-swift.org/docs/api/Classes/CCNode.html#//api/name/userObject) to store additional information for a joint in the connected nodes.

-To identify a given joint, enumerate the joints of a body and compare their identification information of the connected nodes:
+To identify a given joint, enumerate the joints of a body and compare their identification information of the connected nodes.

-#### Objective-C
+	// Objective-C
 	for (CCPhysicsJoint* joint in self.physicsBody.joints) {
 		if ([joint.bodyA.node.name isEqualToString:@"player-torso] &&
 		    [joint.bodyB.node.name isEqualToString:@"player-head"]) {